f5devcentral/f5-professional-services/examples/terraform-deployments/http_application/readme.md

 # Overview

-This terraform code creates a node, pool and a virtual server, it uses local modules to expose only certain attributes that can be modified on the input.tfvars file.
+This terraform code creates a node, pool and a virtual server It uses local modules to expose only certain attributes that can be modified on the input.tfvars file.

 ## Requirements